pkardas/notes/books/python-architecture-patterns/notes.md

 domain model.
 This causes problems when they come to change their codebase and find that they need to update tens or even hundreds of unit tests.

 The service layer forms an API for our system that we can drive in multiple ways.
-Testing agains this API reduces the amount of code that we need to change when we refactor our domain model.If we restrict ourselves to testing only against the service layer, we will not have any tests that directly interact with "private" methods or attributes on our model objects, which leaves us freer to refactor them.
+Testing against this API reduces the amount of code that we need to change when we refactor our domain model.If we restrict ourselves to testing only against the service layer, we will not have any tests that directly interact with "private" methods or attributes on our model objects, which leaves us freer to refactor them.

-Most of the time, when we are adding a new feature or fixing a bug, we don;t need to make extensive changes to the domain mode.
+Most of the time, when we are adding a new feature or fixing a bug, we don't need to make extensive changes to the domain mode.
 IN these cases, we prefer to write tests against service because of the lower coupling and higher coverage.

 WHen starting a new project or when hitting a particularly gnarly problem, we will drop back down to writing tests